MasonProtter/Bumper.jl/README.md

 will reset its internal state to the position it had before the block started, potentially overwriting or freeing any arrays which were created in the block.

-Let's compare the performance of =f= to the equivalent with an intermediate heap allocation:
+Let's compare the performance of `f` to the equivalent with an intermediate heap allocation:

 ``` julia
 using BenchmarkTools